Floods kill 14 in Turkish earthquake-battered provinces

 ANKARA, Turkey (AP) — Floods caused by torrential rains hit two Turkish provinces that were devastated by last month's catastrophic earthquake, killing at least 14 people and increasing the misery for thousands who were left homeless, officials said Wednesday.

-Rescue teams were still searching for five people reported missing in three locations, Interior Minister Suleyman Soylu said.
+Interior Minister Suleyman Soylu said rescue teams were still searching for five people reported missing in three locations, after the flash floods turned streets in Adiyaman and Sanliurfa provinces into rivers, swept away cars, inundated homes and drenched campsites sheltering earthquake survivors.

-Soylu said 12 people were killed by the floods in the southeastern Sanliurfa province while two others died in neighboring Adiyaman province.

-In Adiyaman, victims drowned after surging waters swept away a container home sheltering a family of earthquake survivors, HaberTurk television reported.
+In Adiyaman, two people drowned after surging waters swept away a container home sheltering a family of earthquake survivors.

-Television footage from Sanliurfa showed flood waters surging along a street and sweeping away cars, as well as a man being rescued from the underpass.
+Television footage from Sanliurfa showed flood waters surging along a street and sweeping away cars and debris.
+Rescuers, using a rope, were seen lifting a man to safety from the inundated underpass.
+Elsewhere, another person was pulled out of the floodwaters by people who dangled a twisted sheet from the window of a building.

+“When I woke up, our houses were under water,” Melek Yildirim told the state-run Anadolu Agency after being evacuated from an inundated street in Sanliurfa by boat.
+“The situation is miserable.”

+Yildirim said: “We've even forgotten about the earthquake.
+We've forgotten everything.
+Household goods, even cars were in the water.
+May God not allow us to live through this again.”

-Several people were evacuated from a drenched camp where earthquake survivors were sheltering in tents.
-Patients were also evacuated from a hospital, HaberTurk reported.
+Several people were evacuated from camps where earthquake survivors were sheltering in tents.
+Patients were also evacuated from the intensive care unit of a hospital in Sanliurfa, HaberTurk reported.

+The raging waters caused part of a highway in the region to collapse.

 Turkey's disaster management agency said more than a dozen professional divers were involved in the rescue efforts in each of the two provinces.